Daremonic/payswitch-docs/features/payment-flows-and-management/pg-agnostic-recurring-payments.md

 To mitigate this we would be storing the Network Transaction ID which will be a chaining identifier for the CIT in which the payment method was saved for off-session payments.

-In the following MIT payments basis the enablement of the feature and the availability of Network Transaction ID Hyperswitch will route your payments to the eligible set of connectors.
+In the following MIT payments basis the enablement of the feature and the availability of Network Transaction ID PaySwitcher will route your payments to the eligible set of connectors.
 (This will also be used for retries)

 <figure><img src="../../.gitbook/assets/Screenshot 2024-02-01 at 3.58.28 AM.png" alt=""><figcaption><p>MIT payment flow</p></figcaption></figure>

 ## Supported Payment processors

-Hyperswitch supports the following processors for PG Agnostic Recurring Payments.
+PaySwitcher supports the following processors for PG Agnostic Recurring Payments.

 * Stripe
 * Adyen